allen880117/Simulated-Quantum-Annealing/README.md

     ./src/host/sudoku/SQA-sudoku.ipynb
     ```

-    The detail about the test on `SQA-Opt5-Sudoku`, please refer to the [here](https://github.com/allen880117/Simulated-Quantum-Annealing/tree/main/src/host/sudoku).
+    For the detail about the test on `SQA-Opt5-Sudoku`, please refer to the [here](https://github.com/allen880117/Simulated-Quantum-Annealing/tree/main/src/host/sudoku).